When to Change a Brita Filter? What You Need To Know!

 - Related Read: 10 Best Cheap Water Filters: Reviews & Top Picks

-- 1 Signs You Need To Replace Your Brita Filter
+- 1 5 Signs That You Need to Replace Your Brita Filter

 - 2 The 4 Most Common Contaminants Found In Tap Water